 Today we are going to dive into that journey and learn exactly how and where Red Wing footwear is made and cover other important details about the company.

 Red Wing boots and shoes are made in the USA.
-The company is committed to keeping manufacturing in the United States and supporting American workers.
+The company is committed to continuing manufacturing in the United States and supporting American workers.
 Red Wing boots are sold worldwide.

 Red Wing – An American Footwear Icon